Sherry Haynes is currently pursuing a PharmD degree and has experience in both the clinical and management sides of pharmacy.

 Holy basil or tulasi has been used to treat many different health conditions for more than 3,000 years.
-When using the term holy basil, three types of tulasi are commonly referred to: Ocimum sanctum or Ocimum tenuiflorum, which includes two cultivars—one with green leaves and other with purplish leaves—while the third type is Ocimum gratissimum, which is wild/forest tulsi with dark green leaves.
+When using the term holy basil, three types of tulasi are commonly referred to as Ocimum sanctum or Ocimum tenuiflorum, which includes two cultivars—one with green leaves and the other with purplish leaves—while the third type is Ocimum gratissimum, which is wild/forest tulsi with dark green leaves.
 Despite the three cultivars being different in their chemical constituents, they have been used in the same way to treat similar ailments.

 Holy basil has several bioactive compounds including eugenol, ursolic acid, beta-caryophyllene, linalool, and 1,8-cineole which account for its pharmacological actions.
 Most of these constituents are present in the leaves which is the commonly used part, both dried and fresh.

 Do not stop using a drug prescribed by your physician with the intent to begin a herbal therapy.
 I would suggest you talk to your doctor before you want to begin using any herb.